Table of Contents

 “In June 2010, National Public Radio announced that singer-songwriter Jackie DeShannon will be inducted into the Rock & Roll Hall of Fame.
 I have no idea who would leak erroneous information to NPR, but she was not inducted into the Rock & Roll Hall of Fame in 2010.
 At the same time, she was inducted into the Songwriter’s Hall of Fame.
 It may have been that NPR confused the one Hall with the other.”

 I double-checked that statement when I wrote the original article two years ago.
-But when I went looking online for that statement for this article in 2021, I could not find anything about it but another blog.
+But when I went looking online for that statement for this article in 2021, I could not find anything about it but another blog (now vanished from the internet).
 It may have been that NPR confused the one Hall with the other, made the announcement, and has since deleted all posts with that error from the active internet.
 Or it may be that the error was mine.

 Either way, it does not appear that Jackie DeShannon has been given any really serious consideration for the Hall of Fame by the Hall’s nominators, despite her being eligible since 1989.
 Needless to say, this does not bode well for her chances in the next few years (and she will be 80 years old later this year).